Introduction to the world of hot wallets.

 Are hot wallets secure for beginners?

-Yes indeed hot wallets tend to be beginner friendly when used properly and responsibly.
-Most modern wallets are put together with new users in mind which we see in the fact that they have guided set up processes which take you through each step of the process in a simple easy to understand way.
-From the creation of your wallet to the secure storage of a recovery phrase and your first transaction the wallets provide clear instructions which in turn reduces confusion and which in turn help users to feel very confident from the start.
+Yes indeed, hot wallets tend to be beginner-friendly when used properly and responsibly.
+Most modern wallets are put together with new users in mind, which we see in the fact that they have guided setup processes that take you through each step of the process in a simple, easy-to-understand way.
+From the creation of your wallet to the secure storage of a recovery phrase and your first transaction, the wallets provide clear instructions, which in turn reduces confusion and helps users to feel very confident from the start.

 Are hot wallets free?

-Which is the best wallets for daily use?
+Which is the best wallet for daily use?

 Do hot wallets require KYC?

 Most of what we see in non-custodial hot wallets is that they don’t require KYC.
-Users have full control of their private keys and funds which in turn they don’t have to submit any personal info.
+Users have full control of their private keys and funds, which means they don’t have to submit any personal info.